BikLab/MARS8180-EnvDataSci/Week1b-Unix-crash-course.md

 The UNIX Operating System was first developed in the 1960's and has been under constant development since then.
 There are many different versions of UNIX; however, the most popular varieties of UNIX are Linux and MacOS.
 Regardless of which version of UNIX you are using the operating system has the same three major components: the 1) Kernel, 2) Shell, 2) Programs.

-## The Kernel
+## 1) The Kernel

 The kernel of UNIX is the hub of the operating system: it is the system that allocates time and memory to programs and handles the filestore and communications in response to system calls.

-## The Shell
+## 2) The Shell

 The shell acts as an interface between the user and the kernel.
 When a user logs in, the login program checks the username and password, and then starts another program called the shell.
 The shell is a command line interpreter (CLI).
 It interprets the commands the user types in and arranges for them to be carried out.
 The commands are themselves programs: when they terminate, the shell gives the user another prompt (username@machinename> on our systems, but in this tutorial you will see % as the prompt in many examples...Do Not be Alarmed by this difference).

+## 3) Programs

+These are the actual commands or softare that the use might be using (Microsoft Word, Chrome, etc.).
+These include commands that we will use on the CommandLine.

+## The command and software packages you use to

 ## Directory Structure

 All files on your computer are organized heirarchly in a directory structure.
 At the top of the hierarchy is the "root" usually written as `/`.
 Personal directories are written in the `Users` folder.
 Many programs are written in `Bin` .
 The written locations are referred to as paths.
 The **absolute path** includes the entire path starting from the root directory while the **relative path** starts from a specific location.
-The paths can be thought of GPS directions with the.
-The aboslute path is the directions starting from your permanent residence, such as your house.
+The paths can be thought of GPS directions.
+The aboslute path is the direction starting from your permanent residence, such as your house.
 But if need directions while you are bowling with your friend, you might require the relative path.

 In the example below the aboslute path to the user *jsmith* directory is `/Users/jsmith/` Notice how the "root" is not written in the path - instead the front slash is used to indicate the root directory.